Red Rock Resorts (RRR)

 Underperform

 Red Rock Resorts keeps us up at night.
-Its sales have underperformed and its low returns on capital show it has few growth opportunities.
+Its weak sales growth and low returns on capital show it struggled to generate demand and profits.
 StockStory Analyst Team

 Kayode Omotosho, Equity Analyst